AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/course-presets.md

 ---
 title: Supported presets
 description: Gives an introduction to the supported presets for publishing a course in the Learning and Training content
 feature: Authoring
 role: User
+exl-id: 32f30bba-4600-4d75-b0bb-1093490ec11e
 ---
 # Supported presets